Claymont Group

 Sovereign and institutional capital

-Sovereign wealth funds, infrastructure funds, and institutional allocators who finance the platform and its underlying projects.
-Claymont structures vehicles and risk frames designed for long-horizon institutional capital, with reporting and governance to the standard sovereign capital partners require.
+Sovereign wealth funds, infrastructure funds, and institutional allocators financing the platform and its underlying projects.
+Vehicles, reporting standards, and governance are designed for long-horizon capital from the outset.

 04